Home » Cardiovascular Health » Heart Disease Risk Factors » Elevated CRP

 Heart Inflammation

-• C-reactive protein (CRP) is a produced in response to inflammation.
+• C-reactive protein (CRP) is a protein produced in response to inflammation.
 Inflammation is the body’s response to an injury or an infection.
 It’s now believed to play a role in cardiovascular disease

 • The CRP test is conducted when acute inflammation is at risk.
 It helps evaluate conditions like Lupus and Rheumatoid Arthritis.
 CRP levels of less than 1mg per liter of blood are considered normal